newtonkhomdram/Python-Scripts/README.md

 1. Uses a for loop to iterate from 1 to 50
 2. Calculates the sum of the integers
 3. Displays the final sum

+## Task_5
+Factorial Calculator Using Recursion

+## Description

+This Python program calculates the factorial of a given number using a recursive function.
+The program asks the user to enter a number and then computes its factorial.

+## Operations

+1. Takes an integer input from the user
+2. Uses a recursive function to calculate the factorial
+3. Multiplies the number with the factorial of the previous number until it reaches 1
+4. Displays the factorial result